D-Visas: Residence Permits for General Employment

 - 2 fully biometric passport photos, 35 x 45 mm, no older than three months.
 Digitally altered passport photos cannot be accepted.

-- Academic/ professional curriculum vitae – in 2 copies.
+- Academic/ professional curriculum vitae – 2 copies.

-- Only in case an academic degree is required - We will need to sight the original degree certificate or a copy either notarised by a notary public or certified by the issuing academic institution.
-Please provide a translation if not in German, English or French.
+We will need to see the original degree certificate or a copy either notarised by a notary public or certified by the issuing academic institution.
+The original will be returned to you during your appointment.
+Any document in a language other than German, English or French needs to be translated into one of these languages by a certified or sworn translator.

-- plus 2 photocopies of the original and translation
+- 2 photocopies of the original and translation (if applicable)

-- Only in case a vocational qualification is required - We will need to sight the original qualification or a copy either notarised by a notary public or certified by the issuing vocational institution.
-Please provide a translation if not in German, English or French.
+We will need to see the original qualification or a copy either notarised by a notary public or certified by the issuing vocational institution.
+The original will be returned to you during your appointment.
+Any document in a language other than German, English or French needs to be translated into one of these languages by a certified or sworn translator.

-- plus 2 photocopies of the original and translation
+- 2 photocopies of the original and translation (if applicable)

 - Prepaid, self-addressed Royal Mail Special Delivery return envelope (up to 500g) in order to return your passport after processing.